-The Floodgate 104-108 Floodgate St, Birmingham, B5 5SR, Website: thefloodgate.co.uk An 'experiential night out like no other', The Floodgate offers its visitors the chance to immerse themselves in a world of neon colour and graffiti art.
+The Floodgate 104-108 Floodgate St, Birmingham, B5 5SR Website: thefloodgate.co.uk An 'experiential night out like no other', The Floodgate offers its visitors the chance to immerse themselves in a world of neon colour and graffiti art.
 And with the venue also serving up the latest on-trend cocktails, cold craft beer and tasty street food, what's not to like?
 Making The Floodgate unique is its immersive and competitive offer, with three games from which to choose...
 Bleachers Baseball Cage is a fast-paced experience where pitching machines deliver balls at up to 90kmph...
 Curl Club UV Curling allows players to test their sliding skills on one of three neon-lit lanes...
 Pit Pat Table-Top Golf - an 18-hole course - combines mini golf and billiards.
-Let the fun begin...
-Escape Live 18 - 24 Constitution Hill, Birmingham, B29 3LY; Fargo Studios, 54 Grafton Street, Coventry; 31 Greenhill Street, Stratford-Upon-Avon CV37 6LE Website: escapelive.co.uk Sixty minutes is all you have to escape from a locked room before it's too late.
+Let the fun begin... .....

+Days Out Escape Live 18 - 24 Constitution Hill, Birmingham, B29 3LY Website: escapelive.co.uk Sixty minutes is all you have to escape from a locked room before it's too late.
 With the clock ticking, there's no time to argue.
 Everyone must work together to find the clues and solve the puzzles so that you all make your way out in time...
 Escape Live has venues across the UK, with three here in the Midlands.
-As escape challenges increase in popularity, so does the range of themes to choose from.
-Peaky Blinders-themed escapes are available in Birmingham, Shakespeare's Script in Stratfordupon-Avon and Armageddon in Coventry.
-Escape Live also offers live video experiences and an online game.
+The Birmingham venue features two Peaky Blinders-themed escape rooms.

 Flight Club

 13 Temple Street, Birmingham, B2 5BN

 Website: flightclubdarts.com

 The Flight Club is seen as a key player in the experimental nightlife scene.
-The world's first 'social darts' venue uses patented dart-tracking technology to present a supercharged version of the sport.
-Each oche allows 12 people to play at once, with instant scoring reimagining matches into fast-paced social experiences.
+The world's first 'social darts' venue uses patented darttracking technology to present a supercharged version of the sport.
+Each oche allows 12 people to play at once, with instant scoring reimagining matches into fastpaced social experiences.
 The venue also offers an extensive food & beverage selection, including craft beers, wines and cocktails.

-whatsonlive.co.uk 59
+whatsonlive.co.uk 61 Let there be light!